What is a Newborn Care Specialist?

 What is "Gentle Sleep Conditioning" or "Sleep Shaping"?

 This is a very common question.
 When I am helping a baby learn how to self soothe, I am giving baby a few moments to fuss before helping him or picking him up.
 Many times babies will fuss while going through their sleep cycles.
 I am very familiar with these signs and like to give baby a chance to fall back to sleep on his own before helping him.
 At Sweet Blessings Newborn Care LLC, gentle sleep conditioning does not mean letting a newborn baby "cry it out" (CIO).
-Although CIO can be a valuable tool for those families with older babies who choose to use it, I feel it is not appropriate for newborns.
+Although CIO can be a tool for those families with older babies who choose to use it, it is proven to not be appropriate for newborns.
 If you have any questions about this or are curious about different variations of sleep training, please don't hesitate to ask or see my sleep consulting section on this website.

 Infants love to be touched.
 They thrive on it and it is a crucial part of their growth and development.
 Through touch therapy research, it has been shown that nurturing touch is critical in establishing an overall sense of well-being.
 As an infant massage teacher, I am not only an instructor, but also an educator who teaches the art of infant massage to parents or caregivers in the presence of their babies.
 Under my guidance, you will learn techniques to use on your baby to promote healthy growth and development.